 - Brodalumab may modulate serum levels of some cytokines

 - Therefore, upon initiating or discontinuing brodalumab in patients who are receiving concomitant drugs that are CYP450 substrates, particularly those with a narrow therapeutic index, consider monitoring for effect (e.g., for warfarin) or drug concentration (e.g., for cyclosporine) and consider dosage modification of the CYP450 substrate

 Pregnancy and Lactation

-There are no human data regarding use of brodalumab in pregnant women to inform a drug-associated risk.
+- There are no human data regarding the use of brodalumab in pregnant women to inform a drug-associated risk.
 Human IgG antibodies are known to cross the placental barrier; therefore, brodalumab may be transmitted from the mother to the developing fetus.
 Consult your doctor.

-It is unknown if brodalumab is distributed in human breast milk.
+- It is unknown if brodalumab is distributed in human breast milk.
 Brodalumab is detected in the milk of lactating cynomolgus monkeys.
-Consider the developmental and health benefits of breastfeeding along with the mother's clinical need for brodalumab, and any potential adverse effects on the breastfed infant from the drug or from the underlying maternal condition.
+Consider the developmental and health benefits of breastfeeding along with the mother's clinical need for brodalumab, and any potential adverse effects on the breastfed infant from the drug or the underlying maternal condition.